Inference Specification

 Files are the workflow.
 Every inference step reads files and writes files.
 The pipeline exists in the filesystem, not in the researcher’s head.
 Any step can be rerun.
 Any result can be traced to its inputs.

 params.toml is the universal interface.
 The inference pipeline’s final output is a params.toml.
-It feeds directly into camdl simulate, camdl simulate batch, camdl voi run.
+It feeds directly into camdl simulate, camdl batch run, camdl voi run.
 No format conversion.
 One chain from raw data to decision.

 The fixed/free partition is explicit and exhaustive.
 Every model parameter must be declared as either estimated or fixed.
 No silent defaults.
 Accidental fixation — the most common calibration error — is a compile-time error, not a runtime surprise.